JorgeGIlG/MTF_Estimator/README.md

 Estimating the MTF becomes difficult when the image is far from ideal, something that often happens with satellite data.
 I came up with the idea of using piecewise polynomials and optimization techniques to build a robust MTF estimator that doesn't rely on a given function and, being mostly numerical, is also more empiric.

 Implementing this algorithm using Python and its numeric and scientific packages was a funny exercise.
-Suprisingly, it works pretty fine.
+Surprisingly, it works pretty fine.
 I think it is robust, as expected, but it is also accurate.
 I validated it against third-party software.
 So it is maybe somewhat valuable.
 For this reason I've decided to open-source it using a GPLv3.0 license.

 ## Usage